mietek/pol/README.md

 On the other hand, if you start with code entries, you can construct all the other entries I’ve been talking about: arithmetic operators, noun entries, definitions.
 In [Chapter 9](#9-programs-that-bootstrap) I’ll show how you can use code entries in a really essential role; and achieve a significantly more efficient and powerful program than by any other means.
 But except for that I’m afraid they are marginal.

 So how can you generate code?
 First you need a defining entry that defines a code entry.
 The characteristic of a code entry is that it executes code stored in its parameter field.
-Thus the address passed to ENTRY by its defining entry (say CODE) must be the location into which will be placed the first instruction.
-This is not DP, because the entry itself takes space; but is simply DP plus a constant.
+Thus the address passed to `ENTRY` by its defining entry (say `CODE`) must be the location into which will be placed the first instruction.
+This is not `DP`, because the entry itself takes space; but is simply `DP` plus a constant.

-Second you need an entry to deposit a number at DP.
+Second you need an entry to deposit a number at `DP`.
 We have used such a routine several times, constructing variables and definitions, but we’ve not had an entry for it.
 I suggest the word `,` although that might conflict with your output entries.
 All it does is move a number from the stack to the parameter field.
 Instructions are numbers of course.
 You’ll construct them on the stack and then deposit them.
 Incidentally, this is a useful entry—apart from compiling code.
 You’ll find it useful for initializing data arrays of all kinds.

 Now you can appreciate the source of my earlier caution.
 You’ll have to provide a flock of entries that access code compiled into your program that we’ve not needed to reference directly before.
-For example RETURN: when you routine is finished, it must jump to the control loop, just as you built-in entries do.
+For example `RETURN`: when you routine is finished, it must jump to the control loop, just as you built-in entries do.
 However you don’t know the location of the control loop in core; and it moves as you change your program.
-So you must have an entry to generate a RETURN instruction.
+So you must have an entry to generate a `RETURN` instruction.

-Likewise, if you plan to compile defining entries you must provide entries that will generate subroutine calls to ENTRY.
-Other code might want to access WORD or NUMBER or indeed any facility already available in your program.
-Moreover you will have to define variable entries for those fields you will use: D and F for output; perhaps STATE and BASE; Basically, the problem is that you must make available outside your program, all the labels available inside it already.
+Likewise, if you plan to compile defining entries you must provide entries that will generate subroutine calls to `ENTRY`.
+Other code might want to access `WORD` or `NUMBER` or indeed any facility already available in your program.
+Moreover you will have to define variable entries for those fields you will use: D and F for output; perhaps `STATE` and `BASE`; Basically, the problem is that you must make available outside your program, all the labels available inside it already.
 You must use them enough to justify the effort.

 All right, you’ve done that much.
 Now you’ve got to decide how to construct an instruction.
 They have several fields—instruction, index, address—that you’ll want to put onto the stack separately and combine somehow.
 This is easy to do, but hard to design.
 You probably don’t want to copy your assembler, and probably couldn’t follow its format conveniently anyway.
 In fact you can do a good job of designing a readable compiler language; but it will take some effort.
 Definitions provide all the tools you need.